stagvant/DSDBG/README.md

 ## RemoDebug function

-With RemoDebug you can pause cutscenes at will by pressing triangle
+With RemoDebug you can pause cutscenes at will by pressing triangle.

 ## Known Bugs and Issues